yaobinwen/Web-Dev-Bird-Eye/README.md

 ## What This Is And Isn't

-This is a tutorial that looks at the web development technologies from the historical viewpoint.
-It lets you know what technologies are used for web development nowadays as well as **why** they were invented to solve what problems.
+This is a tutorial that shows you the web development technologies and how they are related with each other.
+It looks at them from a historical viewpoint so you will learn how they evolved and why they are what they are now.

 Although I may dive into the technical details whenever necessary, the tutorial does **NOT** intend to teach you how to use a particular technology.
 You won't see any detailed expalnation of what an HTML tag is or how to define a JavaScript function.
-There are millions of other tutorials for that purpose.
+There are many other tutorials for that purpose.

 The point is: being a novice web developer, you don't know a lot of things.
-You don't even know what you don't know.
-This tutorial is trying to **show you what you don't know before so those "unknowns" now become "knowns" to you**.
+Finding out those unknowns can be a real pain.
+This tutorial is trying to **show you what you don't know so those "unknowns" will become "knowns"**.
 It's your next task to dive into the details.
-But finding out those unknowns can be a real pain.

 This also explains why I call this tutorial a "bird's-eye" one: a bird's-eye view won't give you a lot of details, but allows you to see the big picture.